BudacaB/spring-cloud/Notes.md

 ### Microservices

+Q: What are microservices?
 'Loosely coupled service oriented architecture with bounded context' (Adrian Cockcroft, Battery Ventures)

+Q: What problems do they solve?
 - desire for faster changes
 - need for greater availability
 - motivation for fine-grained scaling